lifespark’s board and volunteers

 Vice-President

-Urban is lifespark’s webmaster, responsible for the IT and internal collaboration.
+Urban is lifespark’s webmaster, responsible for internal collaboration and communication, the IT and he is lifesparks treasurer.
 Urban joined lifespark as a penpal in 2018 after reading in the daily newspapers that people wait more than two years for a penpal.
 Urban has pen pals in Florida, Louisiana, Ohio and Washington.
 He is a precision engineer, computer scientist and works as a service manager at a university.

 Janet Adamson